pdelbarrio/atbcn2/README.md

 - [x] Add middleware
 - [x] Restriction of event insertion to users based on their e-mail address
 - [x] Add unit testing with jest
-- [ ] Add e2e testing with Cypress
+- [x] Add e2e testing with Cypress
+- [x] Fixed styles of background image in Dialog of the Event Info
+- [x] Added zoomin onclick in the poster of each Modal info
 - [ ] Implement PWA functionality